 Even if you’ve done nothing wrong, a legal battle can be expensive.
 In addition to your attorney’s hourly rate, you’ll likely be charged for administrative costs such as copying, filing, and travel expenses.
 You may also have to pay for expert witnesses to testify on your behalf, a court-ordered legal judgment, or a settlement to avoid trial.

-Professional liability insurance covers all the above, up to the coverage limits of your policy.
+Professional liability insurance covers all of the above, up to the coverage limits of your policy.
 The policy limits you choose should take into account how expensive it can be to fight a professional liability lawsuit.
 You also need to determine the amount of coverage required to obtain a contract or work in a certain field.

 For example, healthcare professionals in Florida will likely need liability limits of $1 million per claim, and $3 million in aggregate per year.